StevenR152/steven-rutherford.com/blog/2020-05-26-indie-game-dev.md

 - The framework is small, less than 100 classes to be familiar, with clean docs.
 - The team I enter with is usually beginners, or people without the experience required for unity/unreal.

-But hang on, wouldn't that limit your usefulness in the industry if you wanted to join?
+But hang on, wouldn't that limit your usefulness in the industry if you wanted to adventure there?
 Not so much, the underlying concepts are shared across most of the game industry, your groundwork is there with the UI familiarity to come via some tutorials.

 ### Forming the fellowship.